 WSU Data Governance Roles

-Data Governance Committee: Will consist of members from CaTS and IR, along with various data trustees or their designee, a faculty senate appointee, a representative from the Provost Office, and a College departmental representative.
+Data Governance Committee: Will consist of members from CaTS and IR&E, along with various data trustees or their designee, a faculty senate appointee, a representative from the Provost Office, and a College departmental representative.

 Data Trustee(Chief Human Resource Officer, Registrar, VP for Enrollment, etc): A Data Trustee (Officer-level staff member) is from the Business or Operations area.
 Data Trustees are accountable for the security, privacy, data definitions, data quality and compliance to data management policies and standards for a specific data domain.
 They collaborate with other Trustees and the Data Governance Committee to define and approve data-related policies and procedures.
 Data Trustees typically delegate the day-to-day Data Governance responsibilities to Data Stewards within their organization.

-Data Steward: Data Stewards are subject matter experts in their respective data domains and consult with and support business unit staff, and the Data Trustee in their day-to-day data management responsibilities.
+Data Steward: Data Stewards are subject matter experts in their respective data domains and consult with and support business unit staff and the Data Trustee in their day-to-day data management responsibilities.
 Some of the Data Stewards responsibilities are: defining data definitions, data security requirements, data privacy requirements, allowable values, and data quality requirements.
-Data Stewards are also responsible for monitoring compliance to WSU data management policies and standards, addressing data related issues and governing data belonging to their data domain.
+Data Stewards are also responsible for monitoring compliance to WSU data management policies and standards, addressing data-related issues and governing data belonging to their data domain.
 Data Stewards also play a critical role in certifying the quality of data for their specific business domain.

-Data Custodian(IR, SIBI, CaTS): Data Custodians will execute approved access rights to data they oversee.
+Data Custodian(IR&E, CaTS): Data Custodians will execute approved access rights to data they oversee.
 In addition, Data Custodians implement controls to ensure the integrity, security, and privacy of institutional data.
 Data Stewards and Data Custodians work closely to ensure that their organization complies with the enterprise data management standards/policies and that critical data-related issues are escalated to the Data Governance Committee in a timely manner.

-Data Reporter: College/department power users, Data Stewards, etc.: Their job requires them to access, manipulate, and analyze institutional data to provide information to decision makers.
+Data Reporter: College/department power users, Data Stewards, etc.: Their job requires them to access, manipulate, and analyze institutional data to provide information to decision-makers.